 – Charities get 20% of the total attendee management fee collected

 – They commit to release updates on a monthly basis.
 Let’s see if they can deliver.

 The platform is very basic and lacks the fancy integration of their competitors but they provide a solid service which makes economic sense.
-Let’s face it, sometimes nobody knows what the purpose of iPhone app is, so there you have it, nude and crude.
+Let’s face it, sometimes nobody knows what the purpose of an iPhone app is, so there you have it, nude and crude.

 – $1 flat fee, regardless of the price of the ticket